BMW: Don’t drive older models with Takata air bag inflators - WTOP News

 The warning covers vehicles from the 2000 through 2006 model years that previously had been recalled to replace faulty and dangerous air bag inflators made by Takata.

 The company used volatile ammonium nitrate to inflate the air bags in a crash.
-But the chemical can deteriorate over time and blow apart a metal canister, hurling shrapnel that can injure or kill drivers and passengers.
+But the chemical can deteriorate over time when exposed to heat and humidity and blow apart a metal canister, hurling shrapnel that can injure or kill drivers and passengers.

 The National Highway Traffic Safety Administration says drivers should park their vehicles and contact BMW for more information.
 Repairs are available at no cost to owners, as well as mobile repair and free towing.